 The use of color is one of the best ways to communicate visual hierarchy on a design.
 But on a wireframe, it’s one of the worst.
-Most designers think they need to use color on a wireframe.
+Many designers think they need to use color on a wireframe to communicate hierarchy.
 If you’re using color to display visual weight, your final design could lose its clarity.

 Color Obscures Hierarchical Clarity

 It’s easy to see the weight of a colored element on a wireframe because everything else is black and white.
 But there’s no way to know if that element will have the same clarity when you translate that wireframe to a mockup.

 This is because a mockup will have many other colors that compete with it.
 Any colored element on your wireframe will no longer appear as clear.
 The visual weight you gave it lessens when other page elements also have color.